 substream_id specifies the stream_packet_label value associated with stream packets transmitted across all tracks within this entity group.

+output_order_follows_track_order_flag equal to 1 specifies that the order of the channels on the decoded output follows the channel order within the tracks and the track order across channel groups of different tracks grouped by the entity group box.

 X.7.2 BGW channel groups entity grouping